The Book of Mozilla: Internet Explorer

 The source markup of the page defines the text color as white.
 The page still can be seen (even in Edge for Windows 10) when using the URL: res://mshtml.dll/about.moz (however, without using this URL in IE10, it will cancel the webpage navigation).
 The about page was defined in a registry entry HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Internet Explorer\AboutURLs.

+The Wine Internet Explorer displays the 15:1 verse.